ibexa/documentation-developer/docs/content_management/content_api/browsing_content.md

 ```

 `getComparisonResult` returns a `ComparisonResult` object, which depends on the Field Type being compared.
-In the example of a Text Line (ezstring) Field, it is an array of `StringDiff` objects.
+In the example of a Text Line (ezstring) Field, it's an array of `StringDiff` objects.

 Each diff contains a section of the Field to compare (e.g. a part of a text line)
 and its status, which can be "unchanged", "added" or "removed".